 484 Main St. Penticton, BC V2A 5C5

-So this month and the fall are setting up to be a consequential indicator of what's to come in the housing market.
-The federal government and provinces are moving forward to strengthening intra-provincial trade and solidify trade connections with other countries while navigating through the demands of Donald Trump, hopefully bringing some clarity as to what the future holds.
+So the next three to four months are setting up to be a consequential indicator of what the future may be for sellers and buyers.
+Seemingly at a snail's pace the federal government and provinces are moving toward strengthening intra-provincial trade and solidifying trade connections with other countries while navigating through the demands of Donald Trump.

 In the South Okanagan it seemed every 10 years the housing market hit a peak then would start to gradually slide.
 It happened in 1988/89, then nine years later in 1997/98, again in 2007/08 and yet again in 2017/18.
 It was like clockwork.